yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 As you can see from the file, we are going to run up to `10000` generations maintaining the population of `700` individuals.
 At each iteration, `70%` of the population will be selected for the crossover and `30%` for the mutation.

+The fitness function takes the top value from the boolean stack and compares it to the expected result.
+The expected result is `true` if the number is even and `false` otherwise.

 ## Crossing Over Push Programs

 Remember that the crossover is a process of creating a new individual by combining two parents.